These are my links for August 6th through August 7th:

 Although these videos are obviously produced to promote the artists ahead of upcoming exhibitions at Goldmark, they are in themselves a tremendous service to the ceramics community.
 The gentle pace and broad scope allow the viewer to be transported into the rhythm of these artists lives.

-I have been enjoying the album Lost in this beautiful world by Jon Lacey.
+I have been enjoying the album Lost in this Beautiful World by Jon Lacey.
 It’s a melodic piano and guitar driven folk album with an authentic feel, partly due to the raw quality of Jon’s voice.
 The songs are introspective and engaging.

 I discovered Jon’s music while searching for recordings by one his collaborators on this album Tom McConville.
 We saw Tom play at the Marine Theatre in Lyme Regis during our last visit to England in October 2011.
 It was fun night with a small enthusiastic crowd of locals and the odd traveller.
 His playing adds haunting depth to some of the albums best songs.

-Get the Album from iTunes
+Get the Album from at eMusic or at Amazon